 Comprising four colleges - Business, Education, Liberal Arts and Sciences and Visual and Performing Arts - Kutztown University of Pennsylvania offers a wide range of outstanding academic programs to prepare individuals for successful careers.

-In 2015, enrollment at the university includes approximately 9,000 students from 40 states and nations.
-About 41 percent of the undergraduates live in residence halls; the rest live at home or in nearby apartments.
+As of Fall 2016, enrollment at the university includes approximately 8,500 students from 29 states and 33 nations.
+About 44 percent of the undergraduates live in residence halls; the rest live at home or in nearby apartments.
 A well-rounded program of athletic, cultural, and social events and activities satisfies nearly every taste.

-Eighty-seven percent of our tenured/tenure track faculty have doctorates or terminal degrees.
-Kutztown boasts a favorable 20:1 student:faculty ratio.
+Ninety-three percent of our tenured/tenure track faculty have doctorates or terminal degrees.
+Kutztown boasts a favorable 18:1 student:faculty ratio.

 Kutztown University was founded in 1866 as Keystone Normal School.
 The school became Kutztown State Teachers College in 1928, Kutztown State College in 1960 and achieved university status in 1983. (read more about the history of KU)